-Many Latino Men Are Supporting President Trump In Tuesday's Vote
+Many Latino Men Are Supporting President Trump This Election

 "I've been called every name in the book, from coconut to many other things," he said.

-But that dirisive rhetoric doesn't phase him, he said.
+But that derisive rhetoric doesn't faze him, he said.
 This party is where he feels at home.

 "Our families and our communities, you know, really took care of each other and took care of ourselves.
 We weren't really focused on what is the government going to do for us," he said.
 "The independent spirit of our community really drove me to the Republican ideal of making sure that you're able to provide for yourself and your family, that you have that independence and that liberty to be able to start your own business or work where you wanted to, or go to school where you wanted to go and have those opportunities available."

-His Christian fatih also aligned him with the Republican Party on issues such as abortion.
-And while he said he probably wouldn't phrase things the way Donald Trump does sometimes, Latino voters like him are attracted to the message of lower taxes and lower costs of living, especially in California.
+His Christian faith also aligned him with the Republican Party on issues such as abortion.
+And while he said he probably wouldn't phrase things the way Trump does sometimes, Latino voters like him are attracted to the message of lower taxes and lower costs of living, especially in California.

 "I've never seen the Republican Party fight this hard to get Latino and African American votes," he said.
 "We have a number of Latino candidates, a number of Latino Republicans who are really stepping up and taking center stage.
-I'm hoping that that can be a better conduit to connecting with Latinos across the country and showing them that with the Republican Party, there is a place for you here.
+I'm hoping that that can be a better conduit to connecting with Latinos across the country and showing them that the Republican Party, there is a place for you here.
 This is your home as a voter."